onap/policy-parent/docs/development/devtools/smoke/clamp-ac-participant-protocol-smoke.rst

 Test result:

 - Observe that PARTICIPANT_STATUS message is sent from participants to runtime in a regular interval
-- Trigger a PARTICIPANT_STATUS_REQ from runtime and observe a PARTICIPANT_STATUS message with tosca definitions of automation composition type definitions sent from all the participants to runtime
+- Trigger a PARTICIPANT_STATUS_REQ from runtime and observe a PARTICIPANT_STATUS message from all the participants to runtime

 This concluded the required smoke tests